 Finding other ways to say “according to” can enhance your writing and communication by adding variety and precision.
 Whether you’re drafting an academic paper, writing a news article, or engaging in everyday conversation, using these alternatives can make your message more engaging and clear.
-In this post, we’ll explore 15 alternatives to “according to,” complete with explanations and examples to help you incorporate them into your daily language.
-From the formal “As per” to the conversational “From what I’ve heard,” these expressions will expand your vocabulary and improve your communication skills.

-What to Say Instead of “According To”?
+Another Way to Say “According To”?

 1. As per